tipishev/python_debugging_workshop/README.md

 ## Preventing Bugs

-Be a patronizing twat and talk how it's better to write good code instead of fixing errors.
+Be a condescending twat and talk how it's better to write good code instead of fixing errors.

 ## Conclusion